chanzuckerberg/single-cell-curation/docs/curation-proto-tut.md

 ### Create a collection

-screenshot of creating a collection
+`screenshot of creating a collection`

 ### Add a dataset to a collection

-screenshot adding a dataset to collection
+`screenshot adding a dataset to collection`

 ### Remove dataset from a collection

-screenshot removing dataset
+`screenshot removing dataset`

 ### Share uploaded datasets with private links
 Explain that people can share private datasets

 ### Publish Collection to the portal

+`Screenshot of Explorer mode`